 How Do Desiccant Bottles Work?

 If you have ever bought electronic goods, you likely found a small packet of silica gel, a type of desiccant, in the box as well.
-It’s there to absorb water vapor which can potentially corrode electrical contacts.
-These packs are bulky and if stuffed into small plastic bottles, would leave little room for test strips.
+They absorb water vapor which can potentially corrode electrical contacts.
+These packets are bulky and if stuffed into small plastic bottles, would leave little room for test strips.
 This is where science comes to the rescue.

 Click on this Certificate of Conformance to see the 2 most relative features: “moisture ingress” & “total capacity”.
-What these numbers say is that the vial is designed to absorb 1000μg/day (1 millionth of a gram) while closed but performed better than that, allowing only 535μg/day.
+These numbers say the vial is designed to absorb 1000μg/day (1 millionth of a gram) while closed but performed better than that, allowing only 535μg/day.
 Further, the minimum it is supposed to trap is 1.5g before failing but actually trapped 1.882g.

-This mean that a typical vial, lined with this desiccant & left unopened in room at is 250C with a relative humidity of 60%, is guaranteed to protect its contents for just over 4 years.
+This mean that a typical vial, lined with this desiccant & left unopened in a room at 250C & a relative humidity of 60%, is guaranteed to protect its contents for over 4 years.
 Its actual performance (Result) is even more impressive-nearly 10 years!

 Check for Yourself

-Don’t throw away your “expired” strips.
-The next time you open a fresh bottle of bleach or peroxide, treat it as a calibration standard.
-Use our dilution calculator to create a small amount of solution and see how the strip performs.
-If the strip & the dilution numbers agree, you know the strips are still good!
+Don’t throw away your “expired” Indigo™ sanitizer test strips.
+The next time you open a fresh bottle of bleach or peroxide, you can use it to test the test strips.
+Use our dilution calculator to create a small amount of solution.
+If the test strip & the dilution calculator values agree, you know the strips are still good!